 Group Size: Each program can accommodate up to 35 students plus educators.
 Family members and at-home caregivers may participate as well through their students’ accounts.

-Programs Overview: All programs feature an experienced Green-Wood educator leading your class in a PowerPoint study of images of Green-Wood monuments and additional multimedia sources to learn about the lives of notable Green-Wood residents.
-Programs are also designed to build students’ skills in analyzing different kinds of primary sources.
+Programs Overview: All programs feature an experienced Green-Wood educator leading your class in a PowerPoint study of images of Green-Wood monuments and additional multimedia sources.
+Programs are designed to build students’ historical thinking skills as well as teach American history content.
 We know the key in digital learning is engagement: our programs include multiple points for student response, brief activities, and interaction.
 Teachers report higher than average participation in our virtual programs than typical virtual school-based lessons.

 Green-Wood’s Battle Hill and the Battle of Brooklyn